Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

 This set of vectors forms a simple relevant basis ($\mathrm{T}$ is reversible) allowing for a suitable separation between hydrodynamic and non-hydrodynamic moments \citep{CM3D-derosis-2017}.
 In the space of CMs, the collision step (\ref{eq:collision}) now generalizes as

 where $S$ is a diagonal matrix applied to each moment individually.
 Let us point out that the BGK collision is recovered by taking $S=\omega \mathbb{Id}$.
 A proper choice for $S$ is given by

-which ensures that mass and momentum are conserved by the collision operator and that viscosity is suitably taken into account.
-On the other hand, higher-order moments are relaxed to equilibrium.
-The post-collision distributions are finally obtained by returning in the space of distributions with
+which ensures that mass and momentum are conserved by the collision operator and that kinematic viscosity is suitably taken into account.
+The bulk viscosity can be set separately from the shear viscosity and, here, it is implicitly defined by taking the trace of the second-order post-collision central-moment at equilibrium. {Eventually,} the post-collision distributions are obtained by returning {to} the space of {the} distributions {through}

 before moving on to the streaming step (\ref{eq:stream}).